MBieleke/maikbieleke-com/content/publication/bieleke-goetz-krannich-2021-j-exp-educ/index.md

   These results cast doubt on the preference for easy-to-difficult over difficult-to-easy task orders, revealing their potential for causing adverse experiences at the end of the test (e.g., reflecting contrast effects).
-publication: '*Journal of Experimental Education*'
+publication: 'Bieleke, M., Goetz, T., Krannich, M., Roos, A.-L., & Yanagida, T. (2021).
+Starting tests with easy versus difficult tasks: Effects on appraisals and emotions. *Journal of Experimental Education*. https://doi.org/10.1080/00220973.2021.1947764'
 # doi: 10.1080/00220973.2021.1947764
 ---